Frequently Asked Questions

 Do I have to purchase samples of beer?

 Nope!
-All General Admission and Early Bird ticket holders receive a commemorative tasting glass good for as many 3 oz. pours as you can responsibly drink.
+All General Admission and IN Beer Brigade ticket holders receive a tasting glass good for as many 3 oz. pours as you can responsibly drink.
+IN Beer Brigade members will receive a commemorative, limited-edition glass featuring the event logo by artist Mallory Hodgkin.

 Brewers of Indiana Guild festivals are opportunities to sample local beer and meet local brewers.
 It is not a race to drink as much as you can.